PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 scroll to :guilabel:`Highest` and hit enter.
 Eshtan will now work very hard to get all our stock counts accurate!

+Finally, let's assign a room to our bookeeper - he's not demanding any, but it'll be useful to know how when the royal rooms are finished.
+:kbd:`q` to see the room, :kbd:`a` to assign, select the dwarf in question, and finally :kbd:`Enter` to set.
+Now go back to the noble list and you'll now see his holdings have changed!

 There you go, a quick overview of nobles.
-As you play the game more you will have to deal with nobles a lot, but don’t worry, the Dwarf Fortress Wiki should provide you with heaps of tips and advice should you get confused.
+As you play the game more you will have to deal with nobles a lot, but don’t worry, :wiki:`the Dwarf Fortress Wiki <Nobles>` should provide you with heaps of tips and advice should you get confused.

 Accounting is fun!
 Really!